 360 Degree Video of Ballygally Beach and Ballygally Hotel

-To all the fans of the fascinating show; the Game of Thrones, gather here for an inexplicable tour.
-You definitely have heard that the show was filmed in Northern Ireland, but have you known where exactly?
-We are here to tell you about all the amazing places where our favorite scenes had taken place.
+To all the fans of the fascinating show, the Game of Thrones, gather here for an inexplicable tour.
+You have heard that the show was filmed in Northern Ireland, but do you know where exactly?
+We are here to tell you about all the fantastic places where our favourite scenes occurred.
 If you are willing to have this incredible experience, put County Antrim as the top destination on your list.
-It is exactly where all the magic happened.
+It is precisely where all the magic happened.
 Ballygally Beach and Ballygally Hotel are the secret places.
-Well, they are not actually secret, but we mean they are behind all the world of George RR Martins.
+Well, they are not hidden, but we mean they are behind all the world of George RR Martins.
 You will enjoy your time there.
-Above and beyond, there are many greenery areas to enjoy along with forests and mountains.
+Above and beyond, there are many green areas to enjoy, along with forests and mountains.

 Ballygally Beach is on the A2 Antrim Coast Road.
 The beach lies around 27 miles north of Belfast City and 4 miles north of Larne town.
 Beaches are characterized by the picturesque views they provide.
-On a side note, Ballygally Beach actually offers amazing views in all of its directions.
-The beach is actually long that it reaches around 200 meters.
-Along that distance, you can enjoy the amazing sand with boulders and seaweed.
-On the eastern side, you can enjoy the sea that extends too long where Scotland is just across it.
+On a side note, Ballygally Beach offers fantastic views in all directions.
+The beach is actually long reaching around 200 meters.
+You can enjoy the fantastic sand with boulders and seaweed along that distance.
+On the eastern side, you can enjoy the sea that extends too long whereas Scotland is just across it.
 However, on the western side, there are fascinating landmarks and Ballygally Head on the Southern side.
-Not to mention the Antrim Coast that extends northwards.
+Not to mention the Antrim Coast, which extends northwards.

 Facilities at Ballygally Beach

 In Ballygally, you can find two public parks; the main one and a small one.
-While arriving there, you will need to choose one of those two options.
-You cannot just leave your car on the road; it is not permitted.
-Thus, the main park is opposite the entrance of the beach.
+While arriving there, you must choose one of those two options.
+You cannot just leave your car on the road; it is prohibited.
+Thus, the central park is opposite the entrance of the beach.
 However, the small park sits at the southern end of the bay.

 You can take your children along while heading to Ballygally Beach.
-There is a Play park nearby; it is just across the road upon the end of the main park.
-Just so you know, there are toilets at that end of the park; you can freely use them.
+A Playpark is nearby, just across the road at the end of the central park.
+So that you know, there are toilets at that end of the park; you can freely use them.
 There are also clean toilets for people with disability and mothers with children.

-If you happen to own a dog, you are allowed to take it from 11 in the morning to 6 pm.
+If you happen to own a dog, you can take it from 11 in the morning to 6 pm.
 Taking the dog to the beach at any time outside the time frame will get you to pay a fine.
 However, those restrictions are applicable only in August, throughout the year, you are free to do whatever you want.

 Despite the repetitive assaults, the castle survived until this very day.
-However, what we see today is not the actual appearance of how it originally looked.
-That is not only because of the attacks and maintenance processes, but it also underwent renovations.
+However, what we see today is not the actual appearance of how it initially looked.
+That is not only because of the attacks and maintenance processes but also because of renovations.
 The last Shaw member to own the castle was William Shaw.
-He sold it and, in the 50’s, Cyril Lord, a carpet tycoon, bought it.
+He sold it and, in the ’50s, Cyril Lord, a carpet tycoon, bought it.
 Lord extended the castle and refurbished it to actually look the way we see it today.
 Nowadays, it is no longer a private property.
-The Hastings Hotel Group are the owner and they run it as a hotel for tourists and guests to accommodate.
+The Hastings Hotel Group is the owner and runs it as a hotel for tourists and guests to accommodate.

 Location of Ballygally Hotel

-In County Antrim, Northern Ireland, lies the beautiful castle known as Ballygally hotel.
-From the windows of the hotel, you get to see the sea and Ballygally Bay.
+In County Antrim, Northern Ireland, lies the beautiful castle known as Ballygally Hotel.
+From the hotel windows, you can see the sea and Ballygally Bay.
 Besides, it is only three miles away from Larne.
-Northern Ireland happens to possesses many beautiful buildings and structures.
-However, Ballygally Hotel happens to be the only one that dates back to the 17th century.
-While there are other buildings just as old, they are not quite significant, nor are they habitable.
+Northern Ireland happens to possess many beautiful buildings and structures.
+However, the Ballygally Hotel is the only one that dates back to the 17th century.
+While there are other buildings just as old, they are not quite significant or habitable.

 The Most Reputed Haunted House

-Throughout the years, Ballygally hotel has always been popular.
+Throughout the years, Ballygally Hotel has been popular.
 It attracts people from everywhere around the four corners of the planet.
 Over and beyond, its popularity has skyrocketed during the past few years thanks to the Game of Thrones show.
 Despite its status as an ultimate tourist destination, it has the reputation of being a haunted house.
-It’s common that abandoned places are the ones for ghosts to reside in, but, apparently, this is a different case.
-Legends have it that ghosts have been living around the castles for very long years.
+It’s expected that abandoned places are the ones for ghosts to reside in, but, apparently, this is a different case.
+Legends have it that ghosts have lived around the castles for many years.

-People claim that the ghosts are souls of people who were once residents of the castle themselves.
-One of the most active ghosts belong to the Shaw family, the original owners of the castle.
+People claim that the ghosts are the souls of people who were once residents of the castle themselves.
+One of the most active ghosts belongs to the Shaw family, the castle’s original owners.
 Incidents, like knocking on doors and waking people up, were narrated by guests who stayed for a while.
-Also, the former manager of the hotel, Olga Henry, narrated some stories about him sensing those ghosts.
+Also, the hotel’s former manager, Olga Henry, narrated some stories about him sensing those ghosts.
 However, he used to deny those supernatural things and the existence of ghosts and so.
 Obviously, something big must have happened to change his beliefs and put them into question.

-Ballygally Hotel is actually a fascinating destination itself.
-However, surrounding it, are even more astonishing attractions to visit.
-In fact, the hotel sits on the Causeway Coastal Route, overlooking the Irish Sea.
+Ballygally Hotel is a fascinating destination itself.
+However, surrounding it are even more astonishing attractions to visit.
+The hotel sits on the Causeway Coastal Route, overlooking the Irish Sea.
 Thus, its location is actually strategic; not only because it’s surrounded by many attractions, but also for the picturesque scenery.
-If you love walking, you will definitely fall in love with this place.
-Some of the important attractions lie within a walking distance if you reside in the hotel.
+If you love walking, you will fall in love with this place.
+Some of the essential attractions lie within walking distance if you reside in the hotel.
 So, let’s see what the world has to offer.

 Old Bushmills Distillery

-Are you aware of that brand that sells the fine whiskey bottles in Europe?
-It all started here; the Bushmills brand started in County Antrim close to Ballygally Hotel.
+Are you aware of that brand that sells fine whiskey bottles in Europe?
+It all started here; the Bushmills brand started in County Antrim, close to Ballygally Hotel.
 The whiskey was made in the distillery present there, known as the Old Bushmills Distillery.
-If this whiskey happens to be among your favorite beverages, you should definitely pay this place a visit.
+If this whiskey happens to be among your favourite beverages, you should definitely pay this place a visit.

-Long before the building became a distillery, it was a multi-purpose building when it first erected in 1608.
-It was almost a century or so later when a company bought the building and turned it into a distillery.
+Long before the building became a distillery, it was a multi-purpose building when it was first erected in 1608.
+A company bought the building almost a century later and turned it into a distillery.
 Though the distillery only started in 1784, the label of the brand reads 1608.
 Some people believe that the date belongs to the first production of the drink.
-But, it is actually the year where the building came up.
-Anyhow, it was a very long time since the distillery started working for once again.
+But it is the year when the building came up.
+It was a very long time since the distillery started working again.
 It has been through a lot, including the fire that wore it away in 1885.
 A few years after that flame was put down, the distillery started operating for once more and for good.

 Carrickfergus Castle

-Thought that Ballygally Hotel is the only castle around the area?
+Do you think the Ballygally Hotel is the only castle in the area?
 Nah, you thought wrong.
-There is another prominent castle that you should totally pay a visit to, Carrickfergus Castle.
+There is another prominent castle that you should pay a visit to, Carrickfergus Castle.
 It’s a Norman Irish Castle that’s name derives from Carraig Fergus, meaning a sturdy man.
-The castle served an important role in the military for long years.
-No wonder it survived to this very day, the building’s quite strong despite being as old as the medieval era.
+The castle served an essential role in the military for many years.
+No wonder it survived to this day, the building’s quite strong despite being as old as the medieval era.

 Thanks to John de Courcy, he built that strong structure that stood up for long years since 1177.
-His objective was to make it as his headquarters after which he became a rule for around 30 years.
+His objective was to make it his headquarters after which he became a rule for around 30 years.
 However, Hugh de Lacy, a Norman Voyager, expatriated John de Courcy in 1204.
-Long before the vast land reclamation, waters used to surround most of the castle.
+Long before the vast land reclamation, waters surrounded most of the castle.
 However, it now surrounds fewer parts of the castle, yet most of it.

 Carrick-a-Rede Rope Bridge

-We know the name looks terrifying when your eyes first fall, but it is quite simple.
+We know the name looks terrifying when your eyes first fall, but it is pretty simple.
 The locals of Northern Ireland pronounce it as carrick-a-reedy.
 Besides, the name means rock of the castings.
-Actually, it is a famous bridge; rope bridge and it sits near Ballintoy in County Antrim.
-The role of the bridge is to link between the small island of Carrickarede and the mainland.
-In fact, the National Trust is the owner of this bridge that happens to be a tourist attraction.
+Actually, it is a famous bridge; a rope bridge and it sits near Ballintoy in County Antrim.
+The role of the bridge is to link the small island of Carrickarede to the mainland.
+The National Trust owns this bridge which happens to be a tourist attraction.
 It attracts a great number of visitors on an annual basis.
 People pay a fee to cross the bridge at almost any time throughout the year.
-However, it may be unavailable at times of bad weather.
+However, it may be unavailable in times of bad weather.

 Glens of Antrim

 They are actually valleys that the locals simply refer to as The Glens; another area of natural beauty.
 This region involves nine glens, or valleys, that go all the way from the Antrim Plateau to the coast.
-There is even a song, known as Ireland’s Call, where the singer mentions the Glens.
+There is even a song called Ireland’s Call, where the singer mentions the Glens.
 In the past, there used to be a lordship of these glens.
 It first belonged to the Bissett family, they were Scottish-Irish Norman, in the mid-13th century.
-Later, the ownership transferred to the MacDonnells of Antrim.
+Later, the ownership was transferred to the MacDonnells of Antrim.

 Giant’s Causeway

 At the Causeway Center, you will find more than a few facilities to enjoy.
-On top is the Tourist Information Office that can help you will all of your inquiries.
-They also offer services of booking accommodation.
-For a nice shopping before heading home, you can go to Souvenir Shop or the National Trust Shop.
-There are also Tea Rooms to enjoy; however, you need to learn about their opening times.
+On top of that is the Tourist Information Office, which can help you with all of your inquiries.
+They also offer the services of booking accommodation.
+For an excellent shopping before heading home, you can go to the Souvenir Shop or the National Trust Shop.
+There are also Tea Rooms to enjoy; however, you must learn about their opening times.
 You can also take the bus that the Causeway Coaster offers.
-It can take you from the center to the Causeway and back.
+It can take you from the centre to the Causeway and back.

 The Giant’s Causeway in the Irish Mythology

-In the Irish mythology, the Giant’s Causeway was mentioned in many legends.
+In Irish mythology, the Giant’s Causeway is mentioned in many legends.
 The most significant one was the Legend of Finn MacCool.
 In fact, MacCool is a giant warrior and one of the most prominent ones in the mythology of Gaelic Ireland.
 He was the leader of a group of warriors that the mythology refers to as the Fianna.
 Since there were so many supernatural creatures, it was okay to portray Finn MacCool as an enormous one.
-His height was around 54 foot and it is said that he is the builder of the Giant’s Causeway.
+His height was around 54 feet and he is said to be the builder of the Giant’s Causeway.

 The Legend of Finn MacCool and the Giant’s Causeway

 That story supposedly took place on the Antrim Coast.
 Finn resided in that area for many years alongside his beautiful wife, Oonagh.
 They enjoyed a peaceful as well as a happy life together.
-However, it was not so long when that all started to fade away after learning about Benandonner.
-In the Scottish mythology, Benandonner is the rival of Finn MacCool.
-He lived across the sea and used to offend MacCool, stealing away his peace of mind.
+However, it was not so long before that all started to fade away after learning about Benandonner.
+In Scottish mythology, Benandonner is Finn MacCool’s rival.
+He lived across the sea and used to offend MacCool, stealing his peace of mind.
 When MacCool’s anger reached its peak, he got violent, thus, he took a handful of mud and threw it.
 Hoping the scope of mud would hit Benandonner on the other side, it desperately landed in the Irish Sea.
 As an enormous creature, the clog was significantly huge, for that, it formed Lough Neagh.

 Oonagh Helping Finn MacCool Defeat Benandonner

 After being terrified, Finn thought that hiding should be his next step.
-As soon as he got home, he told his wife about what he saw.
+When he got home, he told his wife about what he saw.
 She decided to help him hide; however, she thought that disguising was a better option.
-Thus, she told him to pretend to be a baby and sleep in a huge cradle.
+Thus, she told him to pretend to be a baby and sleep in a giant cradle.
 That way, Benandonner would not know where Finn could easily be.
 Thanks to Oonagh, the plan worked perfectly.
-Benandonner caught sight of the cradle and thought it was a child and the surprise was too big to swallow.
+Benandonner caught sight of the cradle and thought it was a child; the surprise was too big to swallow.
 Thinking to himself, if the baby is that big, how enormous could the father be?
-Thus, he decided to save himself the trouble and flee back.
+Thus, he decided to save himself from the trouble and flee back.

-Are you curious to learn about all the places where Game of Thrones was filmed?
+Are you curious about all the places where Game of Thrones was filmed?
 We are here to take you on that fascinating tour.
-In fact, there are more than ten places to visit and see where the amazing scenes took place.
-One more thing to know, the cast of our favorite show stayed in Ballygally Hotel during filming their show.
+In fact, there are more than ten places to visit and see where the fantastic scenes took place.
+One more thing to know: the cast of our favourite show stayed in the Ballygally Hotel while filming their show.
 There are even scenes that happened inside the hotel itself.
-Let’s see the wonderful places that Northern Ireland has to offer.
+Let’s see the beautiful places that Northern Ireland has to offer.

 Ballintoy Harbour